-Rick Abbott bemoans the treatment of the uninsured in the American health system.
-If you’re uninsured and you’re diagnosed in the ER with a potentially lethal condition that isn’t deemed an ’emergency’, then the hospital is not obliged to treat you… Madness, eh.
+Uninsured in the US and diagnosed in the ER with a potentially lethal condition that isn’t deemed an ’emergency’, the hospital is not obliged to treat you

 Rick Abbot, our ‘American ER Doc Gone Walkabout’, dives into the murky quagmire of medical costs in the United States and makes a comparison with what he experienced in Australia.
 At least he tries to…

 Rick Abbot provides the ‘American ER Doc Gone Walkabout’ perspective on emergency medicine training in Australia and the United States.
 He also figures out the difference between a resident and a registrar…

 Rick Abbott gives us his take on the good, the bad and the ugly of the different emergency radiology services he’s encountered in Tasmania and the United States.

 Rick Abbott zooms through time and space to share his personal experience of paperwork, billing and health records in emergency medicine.

 LITFL’s ‘American ER Doc Gone Walkabout’ Rick Abbott tells us about his personal adventures with ‘hands on’ defibrillation and cardioversion… Are you ready for CPR with no interruptions?